Aleksandr Karelin: Legacy and awards

 Karelin was named as the greatest Greco-Roman wrestler of the 20th century by the International Federation of Associated Wrestling Styles (FILA), and is one of the class of ten inaugural inductees into the FILA International Wrestling Hall of Fame in 2003.
 In 2007, Karelin, alongside Buvaisar Saitiev, were voted the best wrestlers in the history of the sport by FILA.
-Four times he was awarded the "Golden Belt" as the best wrestler of the planet by FILA - in 1989, 1990, 1992, and 1994.
+Four times he was awarded the "Golden Belt" as the best wrestler of the planet by FILA – in 1989, 1990, 1992, and 1994.
 He was also included in the 25 best world athletes of the 20th century.
 Since 1992, an annual wrestling competition is held in Novosibirsk in his honor.

 He is cited as being one of the most dominant athletes of all time, and as being one of the greatest of all time.
 He is also remembered as being one of the most feared and intimidating athletes ever.
 He is also seen as one of the most gifted athletes of all time due to his combination of explosiveness, strength, intellect, flexibility, and agility.
+The UFC commentator Joe Rogan described him as "the scariest wrestler of all time" and a "human panther".

 He has been praised as one of the greatest wrestlers ever by, or usually as the single greatest ever, by other combat athletes like Abdulrashid Sadulaev, Alexander Romanov, Mark Madsen, Juha Ahokas, and even by Rulon Gardner himself.

 Rulon Gardner stated about Karelin that:

 Karelin - God.
 He was and will remain the best fighter.
 True, some now think that I am the best.
 But I'm just an Olympic champion.
 And I will go down in history not as Rulon Gardner, but as the winner of Karelin.

 Karelin was named a Hero of the Russian Federation in 1996 and awarded the Order of Friendship of Peoples (1989), Order of Honour (2001) and Order "For Merit to the Fatherland" IV class (2008).
 He was awarded the Serbian Order of Saint Sava.
 In 2017, he was awarded the Order "For Merit to the Republic of Dagestan".
 He was also named a Merited Master of Sports of the USSR (1988).

 He is a hidden playable character in the Japan-only, AKI Corporation-created, Nintendo 64 video game: Virtual Pro Wrestling 2.